 12 Feb 99

-Alex had a one night stand with a female colleague on a business trip.
+Alex had an affair with a colleague Amanda on a business trip.

 04 Mar 99

 Alex always obliged with a joke on Red Nose Day.
 The original artwork was auctioned for the charity.